dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 119 =
+* Added wp_body_open() to the theme
+* Added Requires PHP and Tested up to in the style.css

+= 118 =
+* Issue fixed when logged in the menu would display under the Admin bar
+* added a lot fo esc_html and esc_attr to everything to improve securtiy
+* created a title filter function to reduce code usage simplfy future changes

+= 117 =
+* on 404 error page video wasn't scaling properly on mobile view

 = 116 =
 * Menu no longer locks closed or open, instead is hover/focus based only
 * 404 had a missing escaped